 Why is it a bad idea to put snow guards just over doorways?

-Often, we are asked to provide localized snow guard systems (snow retention systems) over an entranceway or several of them rather than protecting the entire eave line of a standing seam metal roof.
+Often, we are asked to provide localized snow guards and systems (snow retention systems) over an entranceway or several of them rather than protecting the entire eave line of a standing seam metal roof.
 In limited cases this can be done, but extreme caution is advised.

 It is very difficult to predict how snow banks will shear when only a portion of the bank is restrained.
 It will not, however, shear in a straight line from end of the snow retention system (also known as snow guard) up to the ridge.
 This is a certainty.
 Rather, it will shear in a diagonal line toward the ridge.
 The angle of that line becomes more acute as the slope of the metal roof increases, resulting in a large, wedge-shaped bank of snow being supported by the system -- not a small, rectangular shaped bank.
 This is because the snow bank has cohesive strength within itself.
 The cohesive strength varies with the density and temperature of the snow bank, which always changes.
 Hence, the angle of shear is impossible to determine with any certainty.